-- A. In accordance with the provisions of the amended Articles of Association approved by the shareholders, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration. - B. For the years ended December 31, 2022 and 2021, employees' compensation was accrued at \$305,885 and \$329,254, respectively; Directors' remuneration was accrued at \$92,803 and \$125,381, respectively.
+A. In accordance with the provisions of the amended Articles of Association approved by the shareholders, where the Company makes profits before tax for the annual financial year, the Company shall appropriate no less than 5% of such annual profits before tax as employees' compensation, which shall be distributed in accordance with the incentive programme approved by majority of the meeting of Board of Directors attended by two-thirds or more of all the Directors and may be distributed to employees of the Company and its subsidiaries and a maximum of 2% as additional directors' remuneration.

+B. For the years ended December 31, 2023 and 2022, employees' compensations were accrued at

+\$123,025 and \$305,885, respectively; Directors' remunerations were accrued at \$47,765 and \$92,803, respectively.
 The aforementioned amounts were recognised in salary expenses.